 One of my favorite tools for getting lots of work done is the Focus@Will music app.
 It’s a service that’s backed by science to help you be more productive and reduce distractions while you’re working or studying.

 I also suggest wearing headphones, as they can subtly signal to others that you’re in the zone and are not to be disturbed.

 Having an office with good natural light is a game-changer for productivity.
 Years ago, while living in Texas, my desk faced a wall with the window on the other side of the room.
 It was dark and uninspiring.

 Now, in Colorado, I have a smaller room.
 However, my desk faces two large office windows overlooking the street and the gorgeous mountains outside.
 It’s made all the difference in my work-from-home experience.

-In fact, I’m not the only one: Access to natural lighting generally leads to better alertness and productivity of workers, while decreasing headaches and eyestrain, according to a study by the Ergonomics International Journal.
+In fact, I’m not the only one: Access to natural lighting generally leads to better alertness and productivity of workers, while decreasing headaches and eyestrain, according to a study published in Science Direct.

 It makes a lot of sense.
 I love coming into a bright room in the morning and opening the window shades overlooking the beautiful scenery.

 That said, some may benefit from not having the distractions of a nice day just outside the door.

 “Windows with a view and natural light are an excellent way to brighten up an office, but a desk facing out the window is an invitation to distractions that might not help your productivity,” Humes recommends.
 “Think about most formal offices where your desk and chair face the incoming door with your back or side to the window.
 This strategy can give you the feeling and benefits that come from better lighting without stealing your focus.”

 Try reconfiguring your space to let in some natural light, and watch your output soar.